kamalbuilds/hl-cp/README.md

-# Hyperliquid Copy Trading Platform
+# HyperMirror 🪞

-A comprehensive cross-chain copy trading platform built for the Hyperliquid hackathon.
+**Mirror the Masters, Multiply Your Success**

-This platform enables users to discover, follow, and automatically copy trades from verified traders on HyperEVM with advanced risk management and cross-chain asset bridging.
+A revolutionary cross-chain copy trading platform built on HyperEVM for the Hyperliquid hackathon.
+HyperMirror enables users to automatically mirror trades from elite traders with instant execution, advanced risk management, and seamless cross-chain onboarding through deBridge.

 ## 🚀 Features